-• Spontaneous night-before failure of hardware systems is brutal and unfair.

-Just like real life!

-- If your system is sort-of working early, you can have it tested in an incremental demo. - If the final demo points are less than what was scored in an incremental demo, you will be awarded the incremental demo points.
+- Spontaneous night-before failure of hardware systems is brutal and unfair.
+Just like real life! - If your system is sort-of working early, you can have it tested in an incremental demo. - If the final demo mark is less than what was scored in an incremental demo, you will be awarded the incremental demo mark.